demmonico/terra-compose/README.md

 ## Aliases Configuration

 Each projects, that you want to use `Terra Compose` with, should be presented in `Terra Compose`'s configuration file.
-Thus, in the root folder of the project, create file `aliases.yaml`.
+Thus, in the root folder of the project, create file `tc.yaml` (name is configurable under system config).
 Besides that, environment variable `ALIAS_CONFIG` can be used to override aliases config location.
 For details, see next sections

 ### Default settings